hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 You have to place your cuda files in the gpucsl/pc/cuda or gpucsl/pc/cuda/helpers directories! (otherwise you have to modify the compiler_options variable in the get_module function of gpucsl/pc/kernel_management.py like it is done for cuda_dir or cuda_helpers_dir)

-Note: If you want you can use templates.
-As the CUDA code is compiled during the runtime of GPUCSL (!) there are already some runtime informations, like the number of variables, accessible.
+Note: If needed, kernels can be templated.
+Since the CUDA code is compiled during the runtime of GPUCSL (!) there are already some runtime information, like the number of variables, accessible.
 For more information see the next section.

 ## Implement your own Kernel Management